rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

 ---
 id: 83
-title: "Upgrade to PHPUnit 12.5 in 7 diffs"
+title: "Upgrade to PHPUnit 12.5 in 7 Diffs"
 perex: |
-    PHPUnit 12 was released a year ago, but only PHPUnit 12.5 released in December 2025 includes valuable features that are worth the once a year ugprade.
+    PHPUnit 12 was released a year ago, but only PHPUnit 12.5 released in December 2025 includes valuable features that are worth it.

-    The most important change, that will affect your code, is that mocks are now much more strict.
-And there also stubs... a mock that does not nothing.
-How to spot them and separate them?
+    The most important change, that will affect your code, is that mocks are now much stricter.
+There are also stubs, a mock that does nothing.
+How do you spot them and separate them?

-    Are you curious how to get from 4000 notices to under 100 in 7 diffs?
+    Curious how to get from 4000 notices to under 100 in 7 diffs?
 Read on.
 ---

-What is difference between a mock and a stub?
-You didn't have to care untill PHPUnit 12.5, but now you do.
+What is the difference between a mock and a stub?
+You did not have to care until PHPUnit 12.5, but now you do.

 Why?
-Because PHPUnit now complains their miss-use verboselly.
-And there is no way to ignore it:
+Because PHPUnit now complains about their misuse very verbosely.
+There is no way to ignore it:

 <img src="/assets/images/blog/2026/phpunit-notices-spam.png" class="img-thumbnail" style="max-width: 20em">